AtomMaterialUI/mtslack/readme.md

 This button will toggle an overlay to display whenever settings are open.

+#### Presence Icons

+This button will restore the old school presence icons in the sidebar

 #### Dim Absent People

 This button will dim absent people from the sidebar, making the present ones more prominent.